Mocanu-Isabela/Virtual-Reality/README.md

 # Volume Renderer
 Volume-rendered virtual reality learning objects using medical imaging data.
-This implementation allows users to 'slice' through the objects to visualize internal anatomy and renders CT scan or MRI data, in this case, we generated images of a head and vertebra.
+This implementation allows users to 'slice' through the objects to visualize internal anatomy and renders CT scan or MRI data, in this case, it generated images of a head and vertebra.

 # Scene Graph